Rathch/ChaosPagerEventInfos/README.md

 ## Overview

-This script reads the event calendar from the CCC API every 5 minutes, identifies talks in large rooms (One, Ground, Zero, Fuse) and sends a WebSocket notification to pager devices 15 minutes before each talk.
+This script reads the event calendar from the CCC API every 5 minutes, identifies talks in large rooms (One, Ground, Zero, Fuse) and sends an HTTP POST notification to pager devices 15 minutes before each talk.

 ## Requirements

 - PHP 7.4+ (Raspberry Pi OS compatible)
 - Internet connection for API requests
-- Optional: WebSocket server for real connection (MVP uses simulation)
+- Optional: HTTP endpoint server for real connection (MVP uses simulation)

 ## Installation